 Soviets Take Last Game in Canada

-The fourth game of the Summit Series was played, on Sept.
-8, 1972, in Vancouver, BC and it was the final contest held in Canada.
-After each team earned and win and tie over the first three games, the Soviet Union won Game 4, 5-3, at the Pacific Coliseum.
+The fourth game of the Summit Series was played on Sept.
+8, 1972, in Vancouver, BC, and it was the final contest held in Canada.
+After each team earned a win and tie over the first three games, the Soviet Union won Game 4, 5-3, at the Pacific Coliseum.

 Team Canada, missing two of their top defensemen in Guy Lapointe and Serge Savard, got into early penalty trouble.
 Boris Mikhailov scored a pair of power-play goals to give the USSR a 2-0 lead before the game was even eight minutes old.
 Bill Goldsworthy, who was put into the lineup for his energy, was in the penalty box for both goals against.

 Gilbert Perreault got Canada on the board early in the second period, but Yuri Blinov scored on a 2-on-1 rush less than a minute later to restore the Soviet Union’s two-goal advantage.
 Vladimir Vikulov added another goal to take a 4-1 lead into the second intermission.

-Goldsworthy redeemed himself with an early third-period goal, but the Soviets had another answer, this time it was Vladimir Shadrin who scored.
-Dennis Hull added a third Canadian goal in the final minute of play, but it was too little too late.
+Goldsworthy redeemed himself with an early third-period goal, but the Soviets had another answer, this time, it was Vladimir Shadrin who scored.
+In the final minute of play, Dennis Hull added a third Canadian goal, but it was too little too late.
 Goaltender Vladislav Tretiak made 38 saves in the win, including 19 in the third period.

 As the team was skating off the ice, many of the near 16,000 in attendance showed their displeasure by booing them.
 This caused Boston Bruins star, Phil Esposito, to make an impassioned postgame speech.
 The series took a two-week break before it picked up again with four games in Moscow, Russia.

 Two Hall of Fame Classes Inducted